Oxide

 An oxide (/ˈɒksaɪd/) is a chemical compound containing at least one oxygen atom and one other element in its chemical formula.
-"Oxide" itself is the dianion (anion bearing a net charge of –2) of oxygen, an O2– ion with oxygen in the oxidation state of −2.
+"Oxide" itself is the dianion (anion bearing a net charge of −2) of oxygen, an O2− ion with oxygen in the oxidation state of −2.
 Most of the Earth's crust consists of oxides.
 Even materials considered pure elements often develop an oxide coating.
 For example, aluminium foil develops a thin skin of link=alumina|Al2O3 (called a passivation layer) that protects the foil from further oxidation.

 Stoichiometry

-Oxides are extraordinarily diverse in terms of stoichiometries (the measurable relationship between reactants and chemical equations of a equation or reaction)) and in terms of the structures of each stoichiometry.
+Oxides are extraordinarily diverse in terms of stoichiometries (the measurable relationship between reactants and chemical equations of an equation or reaction) and in terms of the structures of each stoichiometry.
 Most elements form oxides of more than one stoichiometry.
 A well known example is carbon monoxide and carbon dioxide.
 This applies to binary oxides, that is, compounds containing only oxide and another element.
 Far more common than binary oxides are oxides of more complex stoichiometries.
 Such complexity can arise by the introduction of other cations (a positively charged ion, i.e. one that would be attracted to the cathode in electrolysis) or other anions (a negatively charged ion).
 Iron silicate, Fe2SiO4, the mineral fayalite, is one of many examples of a ternary oxide.
 For many metal oxides, the possibilities of polymorphism and nonstoichiometry exist as well.
 The commercially important dioxides of titanium exists in three distinct structures, for example.
 Many metal oxides exist in various nonstoichiometric states.
 Many molecular oxides exist with diverse ligands as well.

-For simplicity sake, most of this article focuses on binary oxides.
+For simplicity's sake, most of this article focuses on binary oxides.